 10. Not “walk on the earth with insolence” (v.
 37).

-Verses 40-71 once again excoriate the unbelievers for their perversity.
+Allah thereupon once again excoriates the unbelievers for their perversity (vv.
+40-71).
 The unbelievers “utter a most dreadful saying” in claiming that Allah has daughters, while they have sons (v.
 40).
-The Qur”an reveals the truth, but only makes them resist it even more (v.
+The Qur’an reveals the truth, but only makes them resist it even more (v.
 41).
-All creation reveals Allah”s glory (v.
+All creation reveals Allah’s glory (v.
 44).
-Allah prevents the unbelievers from understanding the Qur”an (v.
+Allah prevents the unbelievers from understanding the Qur’an (v.
 46), and they accuse Muhammad of being “bewitched” (v.
 47).
 They deny that Allah can restore the dead to life (vv.
 49-52, cf. 98-99), yet their idols have no power (vv.
 56, 67).
 All populations will be destroyed utterly or at least punished (v.
-58), but Allah doesn”t send a miracle to confirm Muhammad”s message because others rejected miracles in the past (v.
+58), but Allah doesn’t send a miracle to confirm Muhammad’s message because others rejected miracles in the past (v.
 59).
 The refusal of Satan to bow down to Adam is retold in vv.
-61-65 ““ see the discussion of 7:11-25.
+61-65 — see the discussion of 7:11-25.
 The unbelievers should be mindful that Allah might bring a natural disaster upon them (vv.
 68-69).

-Verses 78-100 reiterate many of the same themes, returning most often to the wonders of the Qur”an itself.
-The Qur”an is “a healing and a mercy to those who believe,” while “to the unjust it causes nothing but loss after loss” (v.
+Allah then once again reiterates many of the same themes, returning most often to the wonders of the Qur’an itself (vv.
+78-100).
+The Qur’an is “a healing and a mercy to those who believe,” while “to the unjust it causes nothing but loss after loss” (v.
 82).
-The “whole of mankind and Jinns,” working together, couldn”t produce anything like it (v.
+The “whole of mankind and Jinns,” working together, couldn’t produce anything like it (v.
 88).
 Yet still men are ungrateful (v.
 89) and demand a miracle, which they will not get (vv.
 90-96).
 No one can guide one whom Allah leaves straying (v.
 97).